-Michael Chu was appointed a Senior Lecturer in the Initiative on Social Enterprise of the General Management Group of the Harvard Business School in July 2003.
-He is also Managing Director of the IGNIA Fund, an investment firm based in Monterrey, Mexico, dedicated to investing in commercial enterprises serving low-income populations in Latin America, which he co-founded in 2007.
-He continues to serve as Senior Advisor and a founding partner of Pegasus Capital, a private equity firm in Buenos Aires, with a portfolio which includes major companies and real estate developments in Argentina, and a real estate joint venture in Colombia.
+Michael Chu was appointed a Senior Lecturer in the Social Enterprise Initiative of the General Management Group of the Harvard Business School in July 2003.
+He is also Managing Director of the IGNIA Fund, a venture capital firm dedicated to investing in commercial enterprises delivering high impact goods and services to low-income populations in Mexico, which he co-founded in 2007.
+He continues to serve as Senior Advisor of Grupo Pegasus, a private equity firm headquartered in Buenos Aires, which he co-founded in 2000.

-Chu teaches the second year elective Business at the Base of the Pyramid, a course developed with Professor V. Kasturi Rangan.
-He is Faculty Co-Chair of the Executive Education program Strategic Leadership for Microfinance.
+Chu teaches the second year elective Business at the Base of the Pyramid, a course introduced jointly with Professor V. Kasturi Rangan.
+He is Faculty Co-Chair of two Executive Education programs, Strategic Leadership for Inclusive Finance and Business Innovations in Global Healthcare.
 In the past, he has taught the course Investing and Managing in Emerging Markets, and Effective Leadership of Social Enterprises.
-Chu is co-head of Project Antares, a collaboration between HBS and the Harvard School of Public Health focusing on commercial approaches to deliver high-impact primary health care to low-income populations in developing nations.
+Chu is co-head of Project Antares, a collaboration between HBS and the Harvard School of Public Health focusing on commercial platforms to deliver high-impact health care interventions to low-income populations.

 From 1989 to 1993, as an executive and limited partner in the New York office of Kohlberg Kravis Roberts & Co, Chu was one of sixteen professionals deploying KKR’s $5.7 billion private equity fund and managing an investment portfolio with aggregate annual revenues in excess of $60 billion.
 He joined the private equity firm from PACE Industries, a KKR-sponsored leveraged buyout, where he served as Senior Vice President & CFO, and listed by Forbes as one of the twenty largest private companies in the United States.
 Previously, he held senior management positions in U.S. corporations and was a management consultant with the Boston Consulting Group.
-Chu currently serves on the boards of Arcos Dorados (NYSE-ARCO), Sealed Air Corporation (NYSE-SEE), and is a Trustee Emeritus of Dartmouth College.
+Chu currently serves on the boards of Arcos Dorados (NYSE-ARCO), Sealed Air Corporation (NYSE-SEE), on the Economic Advisory Board of the International Finance Corporation IThe World Bank Group) and is a Trustee Emeritus of Dartmouth College.

 Chu graduated with an A.B.(Honors) from Dartmouth College and received a M.B.A. with highest distinction (Baker Scholar) from Harvard Business School.